 Far from running or cycling, physical activity can be something as simple as 30 minutes cutting back a hedge or an hour of weeding the path.
 Gardening can really help to keep you active both physically and mentally.

 Grow Your Own Tasty Fruit and Vegetables Plus The Benefits of organic

-If you’re a foodie, or even if you’re not, home grown fruit and vegetables has something extra about it that just makes it taste better than anything bought from the supermarket, plus the added health benefits of organic.
+If you’re a foodie, or even if you’re not, home grown fruit and vegetables have something extra about it that just makes it taste better than anything bought from the supermarket, plus the added health benefits of organic.
 The freshness of being able to pick it out of the ground then wash and serve immediately cannot be beaten.
-Of course if you’re just looking for the organic food and not looking to put in the work you can always buy organic.
+Of course, if you’re just looking for organic food and not looking to put in the work you can always buy organic.
 It can be pricey, but there are a few options out there that can help you save money.
 There are plenty of reviews on Thrive Market, and it comes highly recommended.

 They Just Taste Better